aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 Here is the generic link to the surface data files:

 `CAPS/subjects/sub-*/ses-M*/t1/freesurfer_cross_sectional/sub-*_ses-M*/surf/*h.thickness.fwhm*.fsaverage.mgh`

 Example: `CAPS/subjects/sub-ADNI011S4075/ses-M000/t1/freesurfer_cross_sectional/sub-ADNI011S4075_ses-M000/surf/lh.thickness.fwhm15.fsaverage.mgh`

 Note that the file must be in the `CAPS/subjects` directory.

 So my `CUSTOM_STRING` must only describe the path starting after the `subjects` folder.
-    So now, we just need to replace the `*` by the correct keywords, in order for the pipeline to catch the correct filenames.
+We need to replace the `*` by the correct keywords, in order for the pipeline to catch the correct filenames:

+- `@subject` is the subject
+- `@session` is the session
+- `@hemi` is the hemisphere
-    `@subject` is the subject, `@session` the session, `@hemi` the hemisphere, `@fwhm` the full width at half maximum.
+- `@fwhm` is the full width at half maximum

 All those variables are already known, you just need to indicate where they are in the filename!
 As a result, we will get for `CUSTOM_FILE` of cortical thickness:

 `@subject/@session/t1/freesurfer_cross_sectional/@subject_@session/surf/@hemi.thickness.fwhm@fwhm.fsaverage.mgh`

 You will finally need to define the name your surface feature `--feature_label FEATURE_LABEL`.
 It will appear in the `_measure-<FEATURE_LABEL>` of the output files once the pipeline has run.

 ## Appendix